 The Kildonan Burn is located at Baile an Or.
 From 2018, the Suisgill Estate is prepared to allow recreational gold panning (i.e. not commercial or for financial gain) on the Kildonan Burn for a small fee and provided the rules, set out below, are observed.
 The fee is to cover administration costs and any profits will go towards the upkeep of Kildonan Church.
 Panning is thus under licence from the Estate, and it should be understood that permission is not available through any other party.
+Permits may be purchased from The Garrison in Helmsdale Harbour and The Belgrave Arms.
 The Estate reserves the right to amend these rules at any time, to withdraw permission to pan, or to ban any person from gold panning permanently.

 When gold panning on Suisgill Estate, you do so at your own risk and the Estate will accept no liability for any accident or injury you may incur.

 1. From 2018, all panners must purchase a panning licence (available in Helmsdale) and place a note in the box in the shelter at Baile an Or setting out their name, address and vehicle registration, together with the dates of their intended panning.

 2. Between 1st October and 15th April, panning is strictly forbidden.

 3. Between 15th April and 1st October of any year, panning may take place upstream from the stone bridge road at Baile an Or (grid ref.
 NC9116621371) up to the Kildonan Falls (grid ref.
 NC9115021637).

 4. The maximum time allowed per year for any person is two weeks, which may be taken in not more than two periods.

 5. Panning may only take place between 8 a.m. and 10 p.m., or dusk, if earlier.

 6. Fires are not permitted by the estate.
 It is a criminal offence in Scottish Law (to light a fire within 30 meters of a road) and will be treated as such.